stathissideris/sat-sudoku/README.md

-# sat
+# SAT Sudoku

-A Clojure library designed to ... well, that part is up to you.
+An example of how to use the [rolling stones](https://github.com/Engelberg/rolling-stones) library to solve Sudoku problems.

 ## Usage

-FIXME
+Start a REPL and run `(render (solve puzzle1))`.

+Bonus: Running `(render (solve []))` will generate a valid Sudoku for you.
+But it's always the same one!

 ## License

-Copyright © 2018 FIXME
+Copyright © 2025 Stathis Sideris

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.